 Innovation challenges are a great way to engage your community to solve problems and generate new ideas.
 Challenges can tackle strategic problems in your business from enhancing production processes to improving the working environment of your company.
 Innovation challenges can help you align all important stakeholders to a strategic objective, build an innovation culture in your organization, or energize ideation.

 But running a successful innovation competition takes more than just posting a topic and picking a winner.
 There are a few key things you need to keep in mind.
-Using a proper tool for the challenge help you make the steps easy and Orchidea is just the tool you need.
+Using a proper tool for the challenge helps you make the steps easy and Orchidea is just the tool you need.